linkeddatacenter/LODMAP2D-api/README.md

 Start all required services running `docker-compose up -d` and wait some seconds to let the knowledge graph platform to warm-up and loading test data...

-Docker compose will run the Smart Data as a Service Platform at http://localhost:8080/sdaas and will run a simple api endpoint at http://localhost:8000/
+Docker compose will run the Smart Data as a Service Platform at http://localhost:8081/sdaas and will run a simple test endpoint at http://localhost:8000/

 Cleanup docker resources with  `docker-compose down`